ON THIS PAGE

 : protocols { bgp { disable; group int { type internal; } } isis { disable; interface all { level 1 disable; } interface fxp0.0 { disable; } } ospf { traffic-engineering; reference-bandwidth 4g; ... } }

-Compressing the Current Configuration File
+About Compressing the Current Configuration File

-When you compress the current configuration file,
+When you compress the current configuration file, the names of the configuration

-of the files in the /config file
+files change.
+To determine the size of the files in the /config

-system, issue the file list /config detail
+file system, you issue the file list /config detail

 command.